e-comas/e-comas.com/_posts/2025-04-04-viva-las-vegas-everything-we-learned-at-prosper-show-2025.md

 ### More marketplaces

-The Prosper Show is usually quite Amazon-focused, so we were delighted to see more marketplaces making a big splash: Walmart as well as Shein, BestBuy and loads of others.
+The Prosper Show is usually quite Amazon-focused, so we were delighted to see more marketplaces making a big splash: Walmart as well as Shein, Temu, BestBuy and loads of others.

 Amazon was naturally out in force, with many services showcased at Prosper: Ads, Shipping, Veeqo inventory management, and more.